bomonike/bomonike.github.io/microbit.md

         sleep(250)
    ```

-1. Make sure that static has been discharged from your body.
-1. Lay the pieces down separately on a non-conductive surface (not on top of each other yet).

-1. Plug the USB cable into the micro:bit and connected to your computer.
 1. Click "Send to micro:bit", then Yes, Yes.
 Click your board name so "Micro:bit flashed" appears at the lower-left corner.
-1. Unplug the USB cable from your micro:bit and your computer.

-1. Make sure the 5 AA batteries you have are all fully charged.
-1. In the battery pack, put in 5 AA batteries, each in a correct orientation.
-1. Put the black battery pack with cable coming out the middle of the aluminum frame.
-1. Attach the cyber:bot board to the aluminum frame holding the batteries.

-1. Plug the 5AA battery pack wire into the cyber:bot board.
-1. Plug the micro:bit with the LEDs face up onto the cyber:bot board.
-1. Connect the micro:bit board to the cyber:bot board.

-1. Set the PWR switch set to 1 or 2.
-The cyber:bot board's PWR switch to 2 to power all features, or to 1 to power everything,
-    but the servo ports (this keeps the 1. robot from running away while downloading code).

-    The script won't run if PWR is set to 0.

 1. Click the Send to micro:bit button, and follow the Connect to micro:bit popups.

    (For robot navigation apps, you'd be disconnecting the USB cable after this step.)